 In Times Square, Protesters Take To The Streets To Say 'I Am Muslim Too'

-At a rally in New York City's Times Square on Sunday, protesters filled three city blocks to express solidarity with Muslims, and to speak out against President Trump's now-rescinded executive order banning immigration from seven predominantly Muslim countries.
+At a rally in New York City's Times Square on Sunday, protesters filled three city blocks to express solidarity with Muslims.
+The crowd gathered to speak out against President Trump's executive order — now on hold after a unanimous federal appeals court decision — banning immigration from seven predominantly Muslim countries.

 Organized by the Foundation For Ethnic Understanding — a coalition of religious groups led by record label founder Russell Simmons, Rabbi Marc Schneider and others — speakers at the protest included New York City Mayor Bill De Blasio, activist Linda Sarsour and Imam Shamsi Ali.